 I first ate New York-style pizza in 1978 in my local mall.
 But I didn’t know it at the time.

 In fact, that was a treat (as was going to the mall — my how times have changed).
-In our small northeast Texas town, we had Pizza Hut, Pizza Inn and Pizza King, which was a local joint with pizza made similarly to the way the homers do it in St. Louis.
+In our small northeast Texas town, we had Pizza Hut, Pizza Inn, Shakey’s (the place with the piano player) and Pizza King, which was a local joint with pizza made similarly to the way the homers do it in St. Louis.
 Naturally, Pizza King was our go-to place, since it was cheaper than the chains.

 Fast-forward to my 1990s move to New Jersey, where the mass-produced stuff was rarely available and mom & pop dives were the places that specialized in big slices of Heaven.
 Nope.
 These local joints didn’t produce a cracker-style crust like the pizza I grew up on, but … wow.
 What works of art!

 The thin crispy-chewy crust of a true New York-style pie is a veritable canvas on which fresh tomato sauce, house-made cheese, raw vegetables and artisan (nowadays anyway) meats complete the masterpiece.
 As I’ve mentioned before, I prefer mine with eggplant — fried, grilled, marinated — it doesn’t matter.
 But no matter how you slice it, the New Yorkers have the upper hand over the fine folks from St. Louis — and any chain — when it comes to foldable melty goodness.

 1 recipe – Homemade pizza dough (or 14-inch pre-made crust)

 1½ cups – Pizza sauce (recipe below)